kaiorosa1/100-days-of-code/log.md

 ### Day 12: February 7, 2019

 **Today's Progress**: I've worked on Campo Minado with not much success.
+I worked on FCC Tribute Page.

 **Thoughts**: It's normal to  get stuck I know but it sucks every time it happens.
 I'm struggling to understand what is wrong with my code.
 I know where the bug is but I don't know how to fix it yet.
 Later today I'll go back to it.
 I'm realising that giving you this time constraint instead of a task one.
 It's been very refreshing and less frustating than working for 4 hours straight with no idea of what is going on.
 Now I'll go to FCC start my first project.
+Not worked as much as I inteded.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/12dc2fa8f6364b0ff527f6c817a06fbdb7d9e615

+### Day 13: February 8, 2019

+**Today's Progress**: Worked on the floodfill functionlaity and I finally worked.

+**Thoughts**: Motivation is something very fluctuating.
+I don't feel unmotivated but I do not feel motivated haha.
+I don't know if this makes sense.
+I'm glad I could make the Campo Minado work.

+**Link(s) to work**: Commit on Github :https://github.com/kaiorosa1/campo-minado/commit/cef054fcea8efa0350b27b13c6c33e3061187b2d